alissa-huskey/python-class/docs/lessons/while-loops.md

 You can use a `while` loop to iterate over the items in a list.
-To do this we'll increment an `i` variable just like we did above but we'll use the `len()` function to determine the length of the list and therfore how many times the loop should repeat.
+To do this we'll increment an `i` variable just like we did above but we'll use the `len()` function to determine the length of the list and therefore how many times the loop should repeat.

 Then we can use the `i` variable to access each item in the list.